 Guest Article by Gloria Murray, Accountant and Director of Murray Associates Accountants

-It might seem like a really good decision to borrow money to fund your new business or expand your existing salon/spa.
+It might seem like a good decision to borrow money to fund your new business or expand your existing salon, clinic, or spa.
 Before you do this, make sure you look at your cashflow.
 You have to make sure you can make the repayments each month without running out of cash.
-When you raise money, remember this: it’s only the interest and finance fees that are tax deductible, not the capital repayments (the amount you borrowed in the first place)… It’s easy to come a cropper because of lack of planning!
+When you raise money, remember this: it’s only the interest and finance fees that are tax deductible, not the capital repayments (the amount you borrowed in the first place).
+Plan for this!

 Choosing Between Unsecured & Secured Loans To Raise Money: What’s The Difference?